-New Release: ATNI’s journey with product profiling
+New Release: ATNi’s journey with product profiling

 22 November 2022Product profiling is an important way of assessing the healthiness of companies’ products and portfolios.
 It allows stakeholders such as institutional investors, governments and consumers to compare product portfolios across companies and over time.

 To support this work, and to allow for comparability across companies, a robust definition of ‘healthy’ is needed, which is completely transparent and is used consistently.
-Product Profile reports (independent analyses of the healthiness of companies’ product portfolios) have been produced for ATNI’s Indexes, including the India Index 2016, Global Index 2018 and 2021, and US Index 2022, as well as for stand-alone reports to assess products in the UK market in 2019 and 2021.
-Since 2016, ATNI has been working in partnership with The George Institute for Global Health (TGI) to conduct Product Profile assessments.
+Product Profile reports (independent analyses of the healthiness of companies’ product portfolios) have been produced for ATNi’s Indexes, including the India Index 2016, Global Index 2018 and 2021, and US Index 2022, as well as for stand-alone reports to assess products in the UK market in 2019 and 2021.
+Since 2016, ATNi has been working in partnership with The George Institute for Global Health (TGI) to conduct Product Profile assessments.

 - find databases to source data; and